1. Introduction & who we are

 This Privacy Policy explains how PerfectDay Technologies Ltd (“Hubbly”, “we”, “us” or “our”) handles personal data when you use the Hubbly mobile app and visit our website at gethubbly.app.

-Hubbly is a cosy command centre for your family’s day: routines and chores, a shared calendar, meal planning, lists, a trip planner, sticky notes, timers, weather, medication reminders and a star-based reward system.
-It is designed to run on a kitchen tablet and on family members’ phones.
+Hubbly is a happy little home for your family’s day: routines and chores, a shared calendar, meal planning, lists, wishlists, a trip planner, sticky notes, timers, weather, reading logs, medication reminders and a star-based reward system.
+It is designed to run on a kitchen tablet and on family members’ phones, with everything kept in step across them.

 PerfectDay Technologies Ltd is the data controller for the personal data described in this policy.
 We are a company registered in England & Wales (company number 16952922), with a registered office at 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ, United Kingdom.